 Decreases in the Tenant Rent are effective the first of the month following that in which the change occurred.
-However, no rent reductions will be processed until all the facts have been verified, even if a retroactive adjustment results.
+However, the change first will be verified according to the verification hierarchy described in Chapter 7 of this Plan.
+The change must be reported timely.